KinsonDigital/Infrastructure/README.md

 # Infrastructure

-Holds organizational infrastructure resources such as workflows.
+Holds organizational infrastructure resources such as workflows and CICD scripts